JackBrady/Financial-Machine-Learning/README.md

 # Financial-Machine-Learning
+Notebook based on the book "Advances in Financial Machine Learning" by Marcos Lopez de Prado
 ## About
 This notebook explores many of the concepts presented in the book "Advances in Financial Machine Learning" by Marcos Lopez de Prado.